-IEP Tips: Taping Meetings by Anne Eason and Kathy Whitbread includes practical and legal advice about taping, and what you can do if you encounter resistance from school personnel.
+IEP Tips: Taping Meetings by Anne Treimanis and Kathy Whitbread includes practical and legal advice about taping, and what you can do if you encounter resistance from school personnel.

-Read IEP Tips: Taping Meetings by Anne Eason and Kathy Whitbread.
+Read IEP Tips: Taping Meetings by Anne Treimanis and Kathy Whitbread.

 In How and Why to Tape Record Meetings, advocate Brice Palmer offers useful advice about the nuts and bolts of taping meetings - dealing with refusals, identifying tapes, tapes as educational records, and more.